Ben Fogle: Early life

 Fogle is the son of English actress Julia Foster and Canadian veterinarian Bruce Fogle.
-He was educated at two independent schools: The Hall School, Hampstead in London, and Bryanston School in Blandford Forum, Dorset.
+He was educated at two independent schools: The Hall School, Hampstead, in London, and Bryanston School in Blandford Forum, Dorset.

 Fogle went to Ecuador for a gap year, working in an orphanage teaching English.
 He then took a second year working on a turtle conservation project on the Mosquito Coast of Honduras and Nicaragua.

 Fogle studied for a degree in Latin American studies at the University of Portsmouth, before studying for a year at the University of Costa Rica.

-During this time Fogle also became a Midshipman in the Royal Naval Reserve, serving as an URNU officer on HMS Blazer and delivering aid to war-torn Bosnia and Croatia.
+During this time, Fogle was a member of the University Royal Naval Unit (URNU).
+He became a Midshipman in the Royal Naval Reserve, serving as an officer on HMS Blazer and delivering aid to war-torn Bosnia and Croatia.

 Career

 Magazines

 Fogle's initial jobs included picture editor at Tatler magazine.